AI SDK RSCMigrating from RSC to UI

 const context = await req.json();

-const result = await streamObject({
+const result = streamObject({

 model: openai('gpt-4-turbo'),